KelvEbi05/Portfolio/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*I teach datat analysis at Bytemark where we train services for businesses and mentor aspiring analysts.*
+*I love data, so i am very interest in what i can do with data per-time. i a interested in how i can improve, use, and predict with data I teach datat analysis at Bytemark where we train services for businesses and mentor aspiring analysts.*

 **- ✅ Data Analytics, Data Manupulation, Data Transformation, Data Visualization.**